-An interview is one of the best ways to find out whether a candidate?s resume matches up against what they are saying.
+An interview is one of the best ways to find out whether a candidates resume matches up against what they are saying.
 Since you typically only have one or two chances to check to see if a candidate matches their credentials, you have to make the most of it.
 If you get this wrong, you often see warning signs within a short time of the candidate taking the role.
 It can manifest itself in many ways: not being able to use a skill they said they have, inability to meet client or internal deadlines, and worst of all, a change in behaviour compared to how they presented themselves during the interview.

 Building the optimum environment for a candidate interview is crucial.
-There still seems to be an ?understanding? that putting a candidate under unnecessary pressure is the right way to conduct an interview.
+There still seems to be an understanding that putting a candidate under unnecessary pressure is the right way to conduct an interview.
 However, this is counterproductive to getting the candidate to open up and feel comfortable telling the whole truth.
 I often start an interview by saying I want to keep this very relaxed and informal to get a good gage of your personality and fit.
 You will see the candidate instantly relax, and give a sigh of relief.
 This doesnt mean that you can’t turn up the pressure if needed, but it completely reframes the interview.

-Watch for ?we?There are a couple of linguistic clues that you can pick up on to check in and see if the candidate is telling the truth.
+There are a couple of linguistic clues that you can pick up on to check in and see if the candidate is telling the truth.
 The classic is We vs I. When you ask them to talk about a specific achievement or scenario in their career, listen for the first person singular tense.
-If they say we did this? and ?what we did next,” I often ask them to tell me exactly what they did in the example, not what the team or company did.
+If they say we did this and what we did next,” I often ask them to tell me exactly what they did in the example, not what the team or company did.
 I would typically say, I noticed you are saying we a lot, what exactly did you do in this process If they are unable to speak confidently about their responsibilities, they probably arent true.

 It is important to remember that body language needs to be congruent with all of the other behaviour in the interview.
 There is no known way of telling conclusively if someone is lying full stop.
 However, we can look at body language as another piece of evidence.
-An example of this is something called the ?Pinocchio effect.?
+An example of this is something called the Pinocchio effect.
 When we lie we tend to put ourselves under a lot of temporary stress and pressure and this causes the blood vessels in the nose to expand making the nose very itchy.

 For example: You mentioned that you increased revenue year over year by 15 per cent, walk me through the process you went through to do this.
 These types of questions will give you an understanding of how the candidate thinks and acts as well as their true involvement in an achievement.

 - Hiring someone like footballer Ched Evans would be toxic for a business